 Though it is important to cover as many of these criteria as you can, keep in mind that the most important, especially for radio play, is sound quality.
 After all, it’s the only remaining medium with no visuals!

 Having your track metadata in order is very important.
-You will not get your song played if you are not organized regarding song credits and registration with royalty collection agencies.
+You will not get your song played if you are unorganized regarding song credits and registration with royalty collection agencies.
 Without it, you won’t be able to get paid.

 See as well: How to write a good biography?